-- 38. A key step in catchment water planning is a determination of the characteristics of water availability and the balance of water available with estimates of present and future water use and demand.
-An estimate of the spatial and temporal characteristics of the catchments water resources, combined with trends in potential water use, provides a picture of what issues may arise in meeting people's need for water, what opportunities appear to be available for development, and what actions may be required to manage water resources to ensure that conflict does not overtake opportunity.
-The present NWRA, which was also based on modeling catchments, provides a useful guide to the WMZs in formulating its approaches to implementing Step 2.1. - 39.
+- what actions may be required to manage water resources to ensure that conflict does not overtake opportunity.
+The present NWRA, which was also based on modelling catchments, provides a useful guide to the WMZs in formulating its approaches to implementing Step 2.1. - 100.
 The water resources assessment will describe the current status of water resources in the catchment at different spatial and time scales taking into account the constraints and opportunities in different sub-basins and catchments, including the risks of extreme events (floods and droughts).
 The assessment will include a description of rainfall and streamflow variability and as well as evaporation.
 The assessment will be based on a detailed review of all available hydrologic and meteorological records and the use of suitable methods for filling data gaps.
-The knowledge base, Step 1, should provide data on topography, geology and hydrogeology, land cover and land use and other parameters necessary to estimate runoff from un-gauged watersheds and catchments.
+A key part of the modelling work will include the calibration of a "rainfall-runoff model" for key points in the catchment where runoff records are available.